bitcoin-api/bitcoin-api-full-stack/README.md

 ### About

 The repo `bitcoin-api-full-stack` is a repo for anybody, even an individual, to have their own Bitcoin management technology.
-Instead of needing an entire group of individuals or a company to manage a Bitcoin wallet app, exchange, or game platform, this repo aims to give the user complete individual control over these financial technologies.
+Instead of needing a big team or a company to manage a Bitcoin wallet app, exchange, or game platform, this repo aims to give the user complete individual control over these financial technologies.